-Classroom nature art is a broad subject that includes paintings and many other imaginative artworks created at Earth Kids TV.
+Classroom nature art is a broad subject that includes paintings and many other imaginative artworks created by Earth Kids.
 Indoor painting takes off after outdoor experiences – to consolidate and nurture.
 Art themes often link to the environmental topic for the week.

 One example is Arbor Week (Tree Week) which falls into the first week of September.
 The Earth Kids painted trees.
 First they visited the Common in Noordhoek to soak up their inspiration.
 Then they painted from the heart.